 All in all, if you want to fully be in charge of editing your photos, instead of aiming for a filter to do the job for you, Snapseed might just be your cup of tea.

-Adobe is a multimedia-software-editing juggernaut, of course, its app is on the list.
+Adobe is a multimedia-editing-software juggernaut, of course its app is on the list.
 In fact, a few of Adobe’s apps could’ve made the cut, but I decided to go with Lightroom because it’s a choice of many professional and amateur photographers and artists.

 Lightroom is the most advanced tool on the list.
 Its wide array of features allows you to do whatever you want with your photos.
 But as such, it’s also the most complex tool on the list, with the biggest learning curve.
 Nevertheless, once you find your way around it, rewards are plentiful.